-Assess Progress and Build Your Transition Portfolio
+REVIEW 11-17 Assess Progress and Build Your Transition Portfolio

 TRANSITION OBJECTIVE

-Students will evaluate their progress by completing an Assessment Sheet and adding information to their Transition Portfolio.
+Students will evaluate their progress by completing an assessment sheet and reviewing their progress.

 RELEVANCE TO SUCCESSFUL TRANSITION

 Evaluation is one of the most important components of the growth process.
-Self-evaluation is a powerful tool commonly used by highly successful people.
+Selfevaluation is a powerful tool commonly used by highly successful people.
 Add peer evaluation to this process and growth will compound.
 The evaluation process here begins with self-evaluation, combines with peer evaluation and ends with a statement of the next step toward a specific growth area.

 INSTRUCTIONAL SEQUENCE

-☐ STEP 1: Update Journal
+□ STEP 1: Update Journal

-"The last four lessons have made me feel "
+"The impact the last seven lessons has had on me is."

-☐ STEP 2: Convene Roundtable
+STEP 2: Convene Roundtable

-"I need to evaluate my progress because..."
+"When I make progress, I feel ."

-☐ STEP 3: Advance Organizer
+□ STEP 3: Advance Organizer

 "Today you will evaluate your progress in this class."

-☐ STEP 4: Activity - 15 Minutes

-Please note: The Assessment & Portfolio Guide is part of a transition assessment process.
-In this process, students complete projects to use their new skills and knowledge, then collect samples of their work in a portfolio.
-This assessment guide also may be used as a formal test or a review of lesson concepts.
+STEP 4: Activity - 15 Minutes Please note: The Assessment & Portfolio Guide is part of a transition assessment process.
+In this process students complete projects to use their new skills and knowledge, then collect samples of their work in a hard copy or electronic portfolio.
+This assessment guide may also be used as a formal test or a review of lesson concepts.
 If needed, make up additional test questions and activities.

-Students go over the questions and statements on the handout Assessment & Portfolio Guide.
-For five minutes, have students briefly review the lessons with a partner; then share lesson highlights with the class.

-☐ STEP 5: Activity - 10 Minutes

-Students complete the handout Assessment & Portfolio Guide by answering the questions or completing the statement directions.
+Students go over the questions and statements on the Assessment & Portfolio Guide.
+For five minutes, have students briefly review the lessons with a partner, then have students share lesson highlights with the class.
+STEP 5: Activity - 25 Minutes Students complete the Assessment & Portfolio Guide by answering the questions or completing the statement directions.
 Provide assistance for students who need help with reading or writing.
 For poor writers, provide a tape recorder, someone to take dictation or a voice-activated device.

-☐ STEP 6: Activity - 20 Minutes

-Have students share their answers with a partner.
+STEP 6: Activity - 20 Minutes Have students share their answers with a partner.
 Each partner then chooses one thing the other has learned and shares this with the class.
-For example: Tina and Beth have shared their answers.
-Beth will share what Tina has learned about self-talk.
-Beth would say, "The most important thing Tina learned is that we need to practice positive self-talk if we want to be in control."
+For example: Jared and Alexa have shared their answers.
+Alexa chooses to share what Jared has learned about communication.
+Alexa would say, "The most important thing Jared learned is to prepare for an interview by practicing non-verbal communication skills."
 Have all students take a turn sharing one thing their partner has learned.
-Remind students to add the Assessment & Portfolio Guide to their Transition Portfolio.

-☐ STEP 7: Evaluate Outcomes

-"One way I feel I have grown from these lessons is " ."

-☐ STEP 8: Connecting Activity

-Students share their most important growth area with a friend or family member.

-☐ STEP 9: Key Words

-See "Key Words" section page xviii for "The Six Step Process to Better Vocabulary Instruction."

-KEY WORDS

-listen hear speak self-talk confidence

-control positive believe criticize opinion negative sarcasm feedback hurtful self-talk

-MATERIALS AND PREPARATION

-- Student Handout: Assessment & Portfolio Guide, page 23. - Make a screen image of the handout Assessment & Portfolio Guide. - Prepare to share suggestions with the students. - Prepare your own areas of growth to share with the class.

-SCANS FOUNDATION SKILLS

-- Basic Academic Skills: Listening, Speaking - Thinking Skills: Creative Thinking, Decision-Making - Personal Qualities: Responsibility, Self-Esteem, Sociability, Self-Management, Integrity/ Honesty
+Remind students to add the Assessment & Portfolio Guide to their Transitions Portfolio.
+STEP 7: Evaluate Outcomes "One way I feel I have grown from these lessons is ."
+STEP 8: Connecting Activity Students share their most important growth area with a friend or family member. □ STEP 9: Key Words See "Key Words" section page xviii for "The Six Step Process to Better Vocabulary Instruction."
+KEY WORDS research practice effect related skills examine organization persistence expressions additional skills highlight competitor effective interviewee constructive criticism executive nonverbal skills expectations analyze preparation critique specific skills dependability present MATERIALS AND PREPARATION - Student Handout: Assessment & Portfolio Guide, page 94. - Prepare a screen image of the Assessment & Portfolio Guide. - Prepare to share suggestions with the students. - Prepare your own areas of growth to share with the class.
+SCANS FOUNDATION SKILLS - Basic Academic Skills: Listening, Speaking - Thinking Skills: Creative Thinking, Decision Making - Personal Qualities: Responsibility, Sociability, Self-Esteem, Self-Management, Integrity/ Honesty